Arnold Schwarzenegger assaulted during event in South Africa

-Actor Arnold Schwarzenegger was assaulted during a public appearance in South Africa on Saturday, but the 71-year-old appeared to quickly recover and say “I’m just glad the idiot didn’t interrupt my Snapchat.”
+Actor Arnold Schwarzenegger was assaulted during a public appearance in South Africa on Saturday, but the 71-year-old quickly recovered and said, “I’m just glad the idiot didn’t interrupt my Snapchat.”

 Video shows the former California governor standing and filming children at a sporting event in Johannesburg when a man makes a flying kick into his back.
 Schwarzenegger stumbles forward.
 The man is quickly grabbed by security.
 Off camera a man shouts several times “Help me!”

-The video shortly afterward shows Schwarzenegger smiling and shaking hands with bystanders but then walking out ringed by security.
+The video shortly afterward shows Schwarzenegger smiling and shaking hands with bystanders before walking out ringed by security.

-Thanks for your concerns, but there is nothing to worry about.
-I thought I was just jostled by the crowd, which happens a lot.
-I only realized I was kicked when I saw the video like all of you.
-I’m just glad the idiot didn’t interrupt my Snapchat.

 Schwarzenegger later posted on Twitter: “Thanks for your concerns, but there is nothing to worry about.
 I thought I was just jostled by the crowd, which happens a lot.
 I only realized I was kicked when I saw the video like all of you.
 I’m just glad the idiot didn’t interrupt my Snapchat.”